Indonesians vote in regional elections seen as test for Prabowo - ExBulletin

 Indonesians vote in regional elections seen as test for Prabowo

-JAKARTA, NOVEMBER 27 (AFP/APP): Indonesians voted to elect their local leaders in the country's largest simultaneous regional elections on Wednesday, with President Prabowo Subianto seeking to consolidate his grip on power.
+JAKARTA (AFP) – Indonesians voted yesterday to elect their local leaders in the country's largest simultaneous regional elections, with President Prabowo Subianto seeking to consolidate his grip on power.

 More than 200 million people were eligible to vote to choose dozens of governors and mayors, as well as 415 regents, with some candidates linked to former leader Joko Widodo, known as Jokowi, vying for coveted positions considered pathways to higher functions.